Okay, I love that song from Frozen, but it’s sometimes tough to do.

 That’s where you come in!
 Who’s done something nice for you lately?
 What’s an occupation that you think is under-appreciated in our society?
 Thank somebody with a little card, or just a few kind words, and you can be one of those people that others appreciate, too!

 Now that I’m retired, it’s easier to spend an exorbitant amount of time making a card! lol

 It’ll get faster with practice, I’m sure.
 For example, I hadn’t done any heat embossing in years.
 So I had to look through all my embossing powders to see my options (after I remembered where I’d stored them!) and then do tests to see which gold I wanted for this card.
 Then I had to destroy some glitter paper while trying to emboss on it (see previous post lol), find my de-static stuff to prep the paper with, find a paint brush to brush off powder still sticking in the wrong places, etc.

 But now I’ll be ready to heat emboss again.
 Sort of. 🙂

 While the experimental “fails” were frustrating at the time, I actually enjoy the results: finding new ways to use my papercrafting supplies.
 I never would’ve chosen to combine gold glitter paper and gold heat embossing if I weren’t cutting out multiple pieces and switching them around to see what I liked best.
 Putting the gold glitter paper under the gold-embossed paper was actually kind of a desperation move, as I wasn’t finding the look I was hoping for while trying my more conventional choices.

-So don’t discount desperation as a source of inspiration – you never know where it might lead you! lol
+So don’t discount desperation as a source of inspiration – you never know where it might lead you!
+Imagine that – I can even be grateful for desperation! lol